a-barlow/quantr/README.md

   single wire of a quantum circuit.
 Only one method is given that in effect attaches a measurement gate at the end of all qubit wires.
 - **Designed primarily for the simulation of pure state vectors.**
-  Although, through the use of custom gates and unsafe code, mixed states could be simulated.
-An example is _yet_ to be given.
+  Although, through the use of custom gates some quantum channels can be implemented.
+For an example, see `examples/post_select.rs`.

 ### Conventions